jamesscully/spoons-bottle-up/README.md

 You'll then find the compiled .apk at ``app/build/outputs/apk/debug/app-debug.apk``

+Note that this app is specified for The Red Lion, and is currently unmaintained due to other works.

 ## Credits

 **The Red Lion, Skegness** - for having me :)
 **iPaulPro** - for demystifising drag/drop RecyclerViews